chartjs/Chart.js/docs/general/data-structures.md

 ```

 :::warning
-When using object notation in a radar chart you still need a labels array with labels for the chart to show correctly.
+When using object notation in a radar chart, you still need a labels array with labels for the chart to show correctly.
 :::

 ## Object